softfire-eu/security-manager/suricata.md

 * **rules**: Defines the list of rules to be configured in Suricata VM.
 These rules follow the syntax

 ## List of features
+This is a list of the main features offered by Suricata:

 ### TCP/IP engines